 Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria.
 Each individual criterion is assigned a different weight based on the percentage value listed.
-For example, the first criterion, Statement of the Problem, is worth 10 percent of the score in the assessment of the application's technical merit.
+For example, the first criterion, Statement of the Problem, is worth 15 percent of the score in the assessment of the application's technical merit.

-Statement of the Problem and Research Questions (Understanding of the problem, research questions, and their importance) -10%
+Statement of the Problem (Understanding of the problem and its importance) - 15%